You may have heard an aquarium owner talk about the Siamese Fighting fish or the “Betta Fish“.

 What else do you need to know about the Siamese fighting fish?

-Adapting to the environment helped the fish to become a true labyrinth fish; a labyrinth fish is one that has the unique ability to breathe oxygen directly from the air and also take in oxygen from its gills.
+Adapting to the environment helped the fish to become a true labyrinth fish; Regarding betta fish anatomy: it has the unique ability to breathe oxygen directly from the air and also take in oxygen from its gills.

 As a result, Bettas and other labyrinth fish can survive for short periods of time out of the water and if needed, can inhale the air around them (provided they stay moist.)